jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *Why is statement 11 underlined in red above?*

+Because the corresponding end label does not say MUX, but instead it says Mux which means that one of these two statements is wrong.
+Vivado just chose to underline the begin label.

 *Why is it ok to not have an end label, but not ok to have a misspelled end label?*

+Because the end of the program will terminate all open loops while a misspelled end label is looking for a begin label that does not exist.

 ![1552419984204](assets/1552419984204.png)